 - Access — Select Private or Open.
 By default, access is set to Open.

-- Issue sources: Connect to classic projects, boards, and filters in Jira Software.
+- Issue sources: Connect to company-managed projects, boards, and filters in Jira Software.
 These will form the plan’s scope.
 Learn more about issue sources.

 - Select Create to use these issue sources, or select Set exclusion rules to refine the displayed issues.
 You can set rules for: